-The Scale With Parameters (SCP) instruction is used to convert raw data into Engineering Units.
-When we get data from an analog input module, such as the 1746-Ni8, we are getting raw counts.
-These raw counts are scaled linearly according to the input signal.
+We use the Scale With Parameters (SCP) instruction to convert raw data into Engineering Units.
+The data we get from an analog input module, such as the 1746-Ni8, is called “raw counts”.
+We need to scale these raw counts to convert them to engineering units.
 In this post, we will assume the analog module is already configured.
 If not, consult the owners manual for the analog module.

 In this case, we have a pressure transmitter.
 The pressure transmitter is configured and calibrated to provide a signal of 4 to 20 milliamps to the controller.

 The analog input module does not know how the transducer is calibrated, so the analog input module simply provides raw counts to the controller.
 The range of the raw counts depend on the way you configure the analog module.
 In this example, the analog input module is set up to place a value of 4000 to 20000 into the Input data table.
 This number represents 4 to 20ma.

 The reason for these numbers are “resolution”.
 If the analog module only placed the value of 4 to 20 into the input table, we would only have 16 counts of resolution.
 By placing 4000 to 20000 into the data table, we now have 16000 counts of resolution (much smaller increments).

 Being online, we will open the I1 Data table, and see the raw counts that are in the processor’s memory.
 After opening the Input data table, look at channel 0 of slot 3.
 Additionally, be sure the table is in the Decimal Radix.